lavollmer/redux-refractor/README.md

 ## Project Description

 This project is to refractor code into a redux application.
-As a developer, I want my e-commerce platform to use Redux to manage global state instead of the Context API.
+As a developer, my e-commerce platform uses Redux to manage global state instead of the Context API.
 My website's state management will not use React.

 ## Credits